 It’s common to experience some degree of water retention after giving birth.
 It is usually most pronounced in the legs, ankles, and feet.
 Postpartum swelling should gradually decrease over a week or two.

-These are feelings of sadness and crying that occur in the first few days after giving birth.
-“Baby blues” are usually a result of hormonal shifts.
+These are feelings of sadness and crying occurring in the first few days after giving birth.
+“Baby blues” are usually a result of hormonal shifts during the postpartum period.
 These feelings are normal and should resolve by the end of the second postpartum week.

 Worrisome signs: Persistence of feelings of sadness and hopelessness beyond the first few weeks, difficulty sleeping, and/or excessive worrying.
 These are signs of postpartum depression (PPD), which require urgent evaluation and treatment as PPD will not just “go away” like the “baby blues” do.
 Any mother who has feelings of wanting to harm herself, or others, needs emergent psychological evaluation as she might be developing postpartum psychosis.